RoccoPaolillo/IPF_multidim/README.md

 Estimates here assume data derive from the same population, i.e. the sum of categories for each variable give the same result The total_population used for normalization is taken as the sum of categories of the first variable, under this assumption.
 Computation is possible also if this does not hold, but at cost of error in estimates.

+# How to use it

+In the function [syntheticextraction()](https://github.com/RoccoPaolillo/IPF_multidim/blob/fe4028a2aa2d4bb09b77c771c21a761b52446807/synthpopgen.py#L114) target_components = ["all"] for the entire synthetic population, filter by category column for specific segments, e.g. target_components = ["male","age60100"]